 - UK inflation holds steady at 2.6% in July

 - Sterling slips to one-month lows versus US dollar

 The week ahead:

-- Euro zone consumer inflation data (Wednesday, 10.00am)
+- Euro zone PMI activity data (Wednesday, 9.00am)

-- UK GDP data (Thursday, 9.30am)
+- UK second-quarter GDP data (Thursday, 9.30am)

 The week ahead

 On the domestic data front this week, Thursday’s release of the second estimate of second-quarter GDP data will be the highlight of an otherwise quiet UK economic calendar.

 On the global stage, the gathering of central bankers from around the world at the annual Jackson Hole symposium (taking place over Thursday and Friday) will be closely watched for clues over global central banks’ monetary policies going forward.
 The US schedule is also fairly eventful and in aggregate the data will add some more colour to the overall economic picture.
 Releases include manufacturing PMI activity data (Wednesday, 2.45pm), new home sales figures (Wednesday, 3.00pm), existing home sales figures (Thursday, 3.00pm) and durable goods orders (Friday, 1.30pm).

 Euro zone economic sentiment data (Tuesday, 10.00am) and preliminary PMI activity data (Wednesday, 9.00am) will be assessed for signs that the region’s economic recovery continued to broaden into August.